 - No stick shift is included

 Compatibility: Xbox One/PC | Connectivity: USB | Weight: 9kg | Force Feedback: Yes | Rumble: Yes | Maximum rotation angle: 900 degrees | Pedals: Yes

-Here we are, with another model from Thrustmaster, named Thrustmaster TX Racing Wheel Leather Edition.
-As the name suggests, this wheel uses leather on the racing wheel, providing much better comfort levels and feels a lot more realistic than other wheels.
+Here we are, with another model from Thrustmaster, the Thrustmaster TX Racing Wheel Leather Edition.
+As the name suggests, this wheel uses leather on the racing wheel, providing much better comfort levels, and feels a lot more realistic than other wheels.
 This racing wheel is designed to work with Xbox One/PC and it offers six buttons on the wheel along with a D-pad and a small stick.
 This layout provides much fewer buttons than the other one, which is why it will not be usable as a standard game controller.